kach/nearley/README.md

 ### Terminals, nonterminals, rules

 - A *terminal* is a string or a token.
 E.g. keyword `"if"` is a terminal.
 - A *nonterminal* is a combination of terminals and other nonterminals.
-E.g. an if statement defined as `"if" condition statement` is a nonteminal.
+For example, an if statement defined as `"if" condition statement` is a nonteminal.
 - A *rule* (or production rule) is a definition of a nonterminal.
-E.g. `"if" condition statement` is the rule according to which the if statement nonterminal is parsed.
+For example, `"if" condition "then" statement "endif"` is the rule according to which the if statement nonterminal is parsed.

 The first nonterminal of the grammar is the one the whole input must match.
 With the following grammar, nearley will try to parse text as `expression`.

 ```js
 expression -> number "+" number